 … a special type of transformer that employs a single non-isolated winding to step up or step down the available line voltage to match the requirements of the load.

 In “normal dude terms”, this means it’s a device that will adjust the voltage of an electrical connection.
-In the RV’ing world, we deal with two primary voltage systems: 12V (typically dealing with batteries) and 120V (normally from an inverter or shore power).
+In the RV’ing world, we deal with two primary voltage systems: 12V (typically dealing with batteries) and 120V (normally from an inverter, generator or shore power).
 This article concentrates specifically on the 120v shore power connection from a power pedestal.

 High voltage is typically not an issue, but low voltage can be a serious problem especially in older parks not designed for the modern, power-hungry rigs that are now prevalent.
 You see, the more amps that are drawn through an electrical grid, the lower the voltage drops (think of all the A/C’s sucking down power midday during the summer in a busy park).
 Chances are, the majority of RV’ers have been a victim of low voltage and never realized it.
 Many electrical management systems will have a low voltage cutout, but typically it’s very low – like in the low 100’s or even 90’s.
 When you dip anywhere near 100 volts for a sustained period, there is the major potential for damage to electrical components.
 This damage may not show up immediately, but it will definitely shorten the lifespan of the items on the receiving end.
 When voltage is low, the item makes up for it by drawing additional amperage.
 When more amps are pulled, more heat is generated.
 Heat destroys electronics.